-In this session, we'll highlight a variety of resources to help you deepen students' connections with nature and environmental stewardship.
-We'll profile a variety of activities that you can do with your students in your schoolyard.
+In this session, we'll highlight a variety of resources and schoolyard activities to help you deepen students' connections with nature and environmental stewardship.
 You’ll “learn by doing” as many of these activities as possible, and discuss how to connect student learning with their familiar neighbourhood and community.

 How to teach controversial energy/environmental issues in your classroom

-"Climate change."
-"Getting Alberta oil to tidewater."
-Students hear a lot about the issues of our day.
+Students hear a lot about the issues of our day such as climate change, or getting Alberta oil to tidewater.
 Teachers know the power of connecting student learning to current events - but what to do when the issue you've chosen is controversial and might get some parents upset?
-In this workshop, we'll review best teaching practices, show a few examples of powerful project-based and inquiry learning, mention some great teaching resources – and we’ll discuss classroom-ready strategies to help you 'go there' with your students.
+In this workshop, we'll review best teaching practices, show a few examples of powerful project-based and inquiry learning, mention some great teaching resources – and you’ll discuss with colleagues classroom-ready strategies to help you 'go there' with your students.

 Numeracy and Literacy - using the environment as an engaging and meaningful context